Rio (song)

-"Rio" is the seventh single by English new wave band Duran Duran.
+"Rio" is the seventh single by the English rock band Duran Duran.
 It was first released as a single in Australia, in August 1982, followed by a UK release on 1 November 1982.

-The song was the fourth, final, and title single lifted from the band's second studio album of the same name, and was edited for its release.
+The song was the fourth and final single lifted from the band's second studio album of the same name and was edited for its release.
 It was issued worldwide in October 1982 and became a Top 10 hit in the UK Singles Chart, peaking at number 9 on 11 December 1982.
+As of October 2021, "Rio" is the third most streamed Duran Duran song in the UK.